danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 The diagram also shows modes 8-12, which complement modes 4-0 respectively, creating a symmetrical relationship within the system.

 What makes Merlet's system particularly valuable is how it connects mathematical properties with historical compositions, demonstrating that these structures aren't merely theoretical but have been intuitively discovered and employed by composers throughout the 20th century.
-My favorite part is how it recontextualizes tonal music away from the traditional Greek modes and begins with a simple notion -- "let's start with the octave, and keep splitting evenly."

 ## LLM Tools & Model Context Protocols (MCPs)